smarr2198/BookSearch-MERN/README.md

 ## Links to Application

 - Here is the link to the repo: [smarr2198/repo](https://github.com/smarr2198/BookSearch-MERN)
-- Here is the link to the pages: [smarr2198/heroku](https://book-search-smarr2198.herokuapp.com/)
+- Here is the link to the heroku: [smarr2198/heroku](https://book-search-smarr2198.herokuapp.com/)

 ## Questions